-CITY OF STAMFORD, CONNECTICUT MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2017
+CITY OF STAMFORD, CONNECTICUT MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2016

-This discussion and analysis of the City of Stamford, Connecticut ("City") is intended to provide an overview of the City's financial activities for the fiscal year ended June 30, 2017.
-Please read it in conjunction with the letter of transmittal and the City's financial statements that follow this section.
+This discussion and analysis of the City of Stamford, Connecticut ("City") is intended to provide an overview of the City's financial activities for the fiscal year ended June 30, 2016.
+Please read it in conjunction with the letter of transmittal and the City's financial statements that follow this section (fiscal 2015 net position for the City's component unit, the Urban Redevelopment Commission was restated to correct an error related to capital assets, as noted in Note 13 to the financial statements).